wp-plugins/add-meta-tags/readme.txt

 In 2.9 publisher social media profile links can no longer be set in the WordPress user profile page.
 Please move such information to the `Publisher Settings` section of Add-Meta-Tags settings page (Settings->Metadata).

-= 2.8.9 =
+= 2.8 =

-NOTE: A WPML language configuration file has been added.
-Please re-check your WPML and Polylang configuration after upgrading.
+**Note**: Since v2.8.9, a WPML language configuration file ships with Add-Meta-Tags for out of the box interoperability with the WPML and Polylang multilingual plugins.
+Although not necessary, you should review the configuration of these plugins after upgrading Add-Meta-Tags.

 == Changelog ==